kbdharun/technical-training-pgms/README.md

 # technical-training-pgms

-This repository contains the programs that I worked out during placement technical training.
+This repository contains the programs that I worked out during technical training for placements.